What You Need to Know About Extraction Worker

 Extraction Worker Example All extraction workers not listed separately.

 Is There Job Demand for Extraction Workers?

-There were about 4,200 jobs for Extraction Worker in 2016 (in the United States).
+In the United States, there were 4,200 jobs for Extraction Worker in 2016.
 New jobs are being produced at a rate of 14.3% which is above the national average.
 The Bureau of Labor Statistics predicts 600 new jobs for Extraction Worker by 2026.
 Due to new job openings and attrition, there will be an average of 600 job openings in this field each year.

 The states with the most job growth for Extraction Worker are Wyoming, North Dakota, and Colorado.
 Watch out if you plan on working in Kentucky, West Virginia, or Nebraska.
 These states have the worst job growth for this type of profession.

 The salary for Extraction Workers ranges between about $31,000 and $78,520 a year.

 Extraction Workers who work in Alaska, Arizona, or North Dakota, make the highest salaries.